cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 The distance functions available in the clustering library are:

--   `edist` is the Euclidean distance
+-   `edist` the Euclidean distance
--   `e2dist` is the squared Euclidean distance
+-   `e2dist` the squared Euclidean distance
--   `nege2dist` is the negative squared Euclidean distance (used predominantly for affinity propagation)
+-   `nege2dist` the negative squared Euclidean distance (used predominantly for affinity propagation)
--   `mdist` is the Manhattan distance
+-   `mdist` the Manhattan distance

 !!! warning
 	If the user inputs an invalid distance metric, an error will occur.